BonsaiDen/JavaScript-Garden/doc/objects.md

 Objects in JavaScript can also be used as a [*Hashmap*][1], they mainly consist of named properties mapping to values.

-Using a object literal - curly brace notation `{}` - it is possible to create a plain object.
+Using a object literal - `{}` notation - it is possible to create a plain object.
 This new object [inherits](#prototype) from `Object.prototype` and has no [own properties](#hasownproperty) defined on it.